 2005 – GWI launches GWI residential phone service, which combines the power of high-speed Internet access with unlimited local and long-distance telephone service — all delivered on a single line and a single bill.

 2006 – GWI is committed to better control and more choices for the public by offering multiple phone and Internet plans for residential use as well as offering business telephone solutions.

 2007 – GWI launches commercial phone service offerings.

 2008 – GWI Creates a Business Services division specializing in serving the voice and data needs of Maine businesses.

 2009 – GWI leads the effort to bring $32 million in American Recovery and Reinvestment Act funding to Maine to build the Three Ring Binder, an 1100 mile fiber optic network that will bring high capacity Broadband access to rural Maine.

 2010 – GWI turns over the federal funding for the Three Ring Binder to Maine Fiber Company, which will construct and manage the dark fiber network as an independent entity.

-2010 - GWI enters the cloud computing business with Hosted PBX, Hosted File Share, Hosted Backup & Recovery and Hosted Messaging.
-The company is also recognized once again by Inc.com as one of the nation's 5000 fastest growing private companies.
+2010 – GWI enters the cloud computing business with Hosted PBX, Hosted File Share, Hosted Backup & Recovery and Hosted Messaging.
+For the fourth time in the history of GWI, the company is recognized by Inc.com as one of the nation’s 5000 fastest growing private companies.

 2011 – GWI CEO Fletcher Kittredge is recognized by MaineBiz as its 2011 large company Business Leader of the Year, citing GWI’s sustained growth over time and Fletcher’s leadership in bringing the Three Ring Binder to Maine.